Visiting Germany – Part 4: Racing Heritage at the Porsche Museum

 Modern Day Porsches and The Future

-We entered the showroom across road to see the Taycan and a home charging kit by Porsche.
-Well, Chris Harris likes the Taycan so it should be something.
+Besides the museum, we also entered the showroom across road to see the Taycan and a home charging kit by Porsche.

 The best museum for petrolheads.
 Even non-petrol heads would enjoy the exhibit since the cars are exciting.